chx9/pluster/README.md

 # pluster

-A Redis Cluster proxy written in Go.
+Pluster is a proxy for redis cluster written in Go.
 Exposes a single Redis endpoint to clients and transparently routes requests to the correct cluster node — handling slot-based routing, cross-slot fan-out, MOVED/ASK redirections, and topology changes.

 ## Features